dmbarbour/glas/docs/GlasDesign.md

 ### Annotations Operators

-Annotations support performance (acceleration, stowage, memoization, optimization), static analysis (types, preconditions, postconditions), automated testing, debugging (tracing, profiling, assertions, breakpoints), decompilation, and other external tooling.
-However, annotations should not be directly observable within a program's evaluation.
-They might be indirectly observable via reflection effects (e.g. performance is reflected in timing, and assertion failures or traces might be visible via special log).
+Annotations can support performance (acceleration, stowage, memoization, optimization), static analysis (types, preconditions, postconditions), debugging (tracing, profiling, assertions, breakpoints), decompilation, and other external tooling.
+However, annotations should not affect the meaning or outcome of a program, with an exception for reflection effects that might observe timings or traces.

 * **prog:(do:P, ...)** - runs program P. All fields other than 'do' are annotations.